Pulsar87/shamenu/build.md

-[8/26/26 11:13 AM] Pulsar: Professional Digital Menu App — AI Build Prompt Here's a comprehensive, structured prompt you can hand to an AI coding agent.
+Professional Digital Menu App — AI Build Prompt
+Here's a comprehensive, structured prompt you can hand to an AI coding agent.
 It's organized so each section is independently scoped, which helps with multi-turn generation.

 The Prompt